xubingyue/avocadodb/Documentation/Books/Manual/Scalability/Architecture.md

 #### Cluster ID

-Every non-Agency ArangoDB instance in a cluster is assigned a unique ID during its startup.
+Every non-Agency AvocadoDB instance in a cluster is assigned a unique ID during its startup.
 Using its ID a node is identifiable throughout the cluster.
 All cluster operations will communicate via this ID.

 ### Sharding

-Using the roles outlined above an ArangoDB cluster is able to distribute data in so called shards across multiple primaries.
+Using the roles outlined above an AvocadoDB cluster is able to distribute data in so called shards across multiple primaries.
 From the outside this process is fully transparent and as such we achieve the goals of what other systems call "master-master replication".
-In an ArangoDB cluster you talk to any coordinator and whenever you read or write data it will automatically figure out where the data is stored (read) or to be stored (write).
+In an AvocadoDB cluster you talk to any coordinator and whenever you read or write data it will automatically figure out where the data is stored (read) or to be stored (write).
 The information about the shards is shared across the